status-im/status-go/_assets/docs/discovery.md

 two modes of synchronization:

 1. Fast mode.

 Peer will run search loop quite often (every 500ms at the time of writing) with the goal to visit as much nodes as possible and once it will find minimum amount of peers with required capability it will swich to slow mode.

-2. Slow mode.
+1. Slow mode.

-This mode might be useful to get information about new peers that can be used later if initial set of peers will dissapear.
+This mode might be useful to get information about new peers that can be used later if initial set of peers disappears.
 Should run once in a 10m-30m.

 However finding peers even with fast mode can take noticeable amount of time, which is fine if node is a long-running, but will be a huge problem on a mobile